 Get the latest news on your email.

-With these cross-medium influences, Francesco started his painting career in 2009.
-In the beginning, his style encompassed fluorescent colours and fluid strokes with recognisable beings such as: Cyclops, aliens, astrological symbols and robots bringing Francesco closer to his own surrealist vision.
-Since 2013, Francesco’s style has morphed and is heavily influence by the occult and dark art; more human figures emerge in his paintings but are entranced in gothic scenes.
-Slender and contorted bodies are often depicted in watercolour but often left with unfinished limbs creating a sense of inner psychological discomfort in the viewer drawing similarities to the works of Egon Schiele and Marilyn Manson.
+With these cross-medium influences, Paolicchi started his painting career in 2009.
+In the beginning, his style encompassed fluorescent colours and fluid strokes with recognisable beings such as: Cyclops, aliens, astrological symbols and robots bringing Paolicchi closer to his own surrealist vision.
+Since 2013, Paolicchi’s style has morphed and is heavily influence by the occult and dark art; more human figures emerge in his paintings but are entranced in gothic scenes.
+Slender and contorted bodies are often depicted in watercolour but often left with unfinished limbs creating a sense of inner psychological discomfort in the viewer drawing similarities to the works of EgonSchiele and Marilyn Manson.

 Acrylic on Paper